OXID-eSales/developer_documentation/development/modules_components_themes/module/tutorials/override_functionality.rst

 Extending 'add to basket' functionality
 ---------------------------------------

-In this section the existing `"loggerdemo" module <https://github.com/OXID-eSales/logger-demo-module>`__ will be used which logs a product's id when it is added to the basket.
+In this section the existing `"moduletemplate" module <https://github.com/OXID-eSales/module-template>`__ will be used which logs a product's id when it is added to the basket.

 Override functionality
 ^^^^^^^^^^^^^^^^^^^^^^

 To override functionality there is a need to create a module class.
-Here, the "loggerdemo" module will be used as an example.
+Here, the "moduletemplate" module will be used as an example.

-There is a need to create a child class - ``OxidEsales\LoggerDemo\Model\Basket`` - which should override OXID eShop class ``OxidEsales\EshopCommunity\Application\Model\Basket`` method ``addToBasket``:
+There is a need to create a child class - ``OxidEsales\ModuleTemplate\Model\Basket`` - which should override OXID eShop class ``OxidEsales\EshopCommunity\Application\Model\Basket`` method ``addToBasket``:

 .. code::

   .
-         └──loggerdemo
+         └──moduletemplate
             └── Model
                 └── Basket.php

 .. note::

-  ``loggerdemo`` - module name.
+  ``moduletemplate`` - module name.

 .. note::

   You can also extend module classes, just like shop classes:
   ``\OxidEsales\ModuleTemplate\Controller\GreetingController::class => \ExampleVendor\ExampleModule\Controller\GreetingController::class``

-The class ``OxidEsales\LoggerDemo\Model\Basket`` could have contents like this:
+The class ``OxidEsales\ModuleTemplate\Model\Basket`` could have contents like this:

 .. code:: php

-  namespace OxidEsales\LoggerDemo\Model;
+  namespace OxidEsales\ModuleTemplate\Model;
+  use OxidEsales\ModuleTemplate\Service\BasketItemLoggerInterface;
-  use OxidEsales\EventLoggerDemo\BasketItemLogger;
+  use OxidEsales\ModuleTemplate\Traits\ServiceContainer;

   class Basket extends Basket_parent
   {